usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 However, dSCADL compiles to OCaml code and then links with a runtime library, making it much slower than Usuba, which compiles directly to
-C. In the paper presentnig dSCADL [10], better performances for dSCADL than Cryptol are reported, but it is unclear how fair the benchmark is, since in the code they provide [11], the Cryptol codes include correctness proofs which are done using a SMT-solver.
+C. In the paper presenting dSCADL [10], better performances for dSCADL than Cryptol are reported, but it is unclear how fair the benchmark is, since in the code they provide [11], the Cryptol codes include correctness proofs which are done using a SMT-solver at compile-time rather than at run-time.

 Finally, dSCADL allows the use of secret values in conditionals, as well as lookup in tables at secret indices, making the produced codes potentially vulnerable to timing attacks.

-### A Domain Specific Language for Cryptography
+### ADSLFC

-Giovanni Agosta and Gerardo Pelosi proposed in [12] a domain specific language for cryptography.
+Giovanni Agosta and Gerardo Pelosi [12] proposed a domain specific language for cryptography.
 This DSL was not named, but we shall call it ADSLFC (**A** **D**omain **S**pecific **L**anguage **F**or **C**ryptography) in the following, for simplicity.
-ADSLFC is based on Python in the hope that developers will find it easy to use, and will easily assimilate the syntax (unlike Cryptol for instance, which uses haskell-like syntax, which may be harder to understand for most programmers).
+ADSLFC is based on Python in the hope that developers will find it easy to use, and will easily assimilate the syntax (unlike Cryptol for instance, which they deem "much harder to understand for a non-specialized user [than C]" in [12], Section 4).
 Finally, ADSLFC is compiled to Python (but the authors mention as future work that they would like to compile to C as well), in order to allow for and easy interoperability with C/C++.

 The base type of ADSLFC is `int`, which represents a signed integer of unlimited precision.
 This type can then be refined by specifying its size (`int.32` for a 32-bit integer for instance), or made unsigned using the `u.` prefix.
 The TEA cipher for instance takes as input values of type `u.int.32`, similar to Usuba's `u32`.
-Vectors can be used to represent either (possibly multi-dimentional) arrays of integers or polynomials.
-To deal with finite field arithmetics, a `mod x` anotation can be added to a type, meaning that operations on this type are done modulo `x`.
+Vectors can be used to represent either arrays (possibly multi-dimentional) of integers or polynomials.
+To deal with finite field arithmetics, a `mod x` (where `x` is a polynomial) anotation can be added to a type, meaning that operations on this type are done modulo `x`.

 Standard arithmetic operators are provided for integers (addition, multiplication, exponentiation...), as well as bitwise operators, and